 AAS Minority Fellowship

-Eligibility Requirements: Applicants must be Black scholars of Asian humanities within 7 years of Ph.D. conferral.
+Eligibility Requirements: Applicants must be Black scholars of Asian humanities with preference given to applicants within 7 years of Ph.D. conferral.
 Junior faculty may apply, but preference will be given to unemployed, furloughed, or contingent faculty.
 LEARN MORE

 AAS Pipeline Fellowship